claytoncook12/DataQuest_DataEngineering_GuidedProjects/README.md

 # DataQuest_DataEngineering_GuidedProjects
-Collecton of Guided Projects that were completed from the DataQuest,io Data Engineering carrer path.
+Collecton of Guided Projects that were completed from the [DataQuest.io](https://www.dataquest.io/) Data Engineering carrer path.

 I completed the program on December 29th, 2020.